Live In-Play Golf Betting Tips & Strategy

 One of the top golf betting tips is to learn which golfers excel in tough conditions.
 In windy, wet weather - often found at the Open Championship - you might favour players who have the most experience playing in that kind of environment.

-A player who grew up playing golf in a country with inclement weather may relish the challenge posed by wind or rain.
+A player who grew up playing golf in a country with harsh weather may relish the challenge posed by wind or rain.
 Betting in-play allows you to see how the course is playing and who it is suited to before placing a golf bet.

 Read More: Open Championship betting offers and free bets